smclab/openk9/js-packages/docs-website/docs/create-plugin-using-java.md

 and enrich it with these information.
 Two different type of Enrich Processor can be developed, based on communication with these services.

-- `AsyncEnrichProcessor.java` contains java code to define enrich processor which communicate in asynchronous way with external service.
+- `AsyncExampleNerEnrichProcessor.java` contains java code to define enrich processor which communicate in asynchronous way with external service.
 It defines destination name, which is queue name where data are sent, to be analyzed by the external service that performs the enrichment on the data.